exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 |  40122.00|      |       232.00| 210.00|   0.00|   0.00|  0.00| ...  |         neg|
 |       ...|   ...|          ...|    ...|    ...|    ...|   ...| ...  |         ...|

-Please keep in mind, that yyou can get high efficiency by executing the prediction UDF script using the `GROUP BY IPROC()` statement, which allows you to perform predictions on each node in parallel.
+Please keep in mind, that you can get high efficiency by executing the prediction UDF script using the `GROUP BY IPROC()` statement, which allows you to perform predictions on each node in parallel.

 ### 3.6 Delete Endpoint
 It is important to delete the endpoint created, when you are finished with the endpoint Otherwise, the endpoint will continue to be charged.
-You can use the following SQL command to delete the endpoint and associated resources.
+You can use the following SQL command to delete the endpoint and associated resources:

 ```sh
 EXECUTE SCRIPT IDA."SME_DELETE_SAGEMAKER_AUTOPILOT_ENDPOINT"(